-Princeton in Latin America (PiLA), now in its sixteenth year of service, matches nonprofit organizations in Latin America and the Caribbean with recent college graduates to serve as Fellows, improving the quality of life and enhancing socioeconomic opportunities in the region.
+Princeton in Latin America (PiLA) matches nonprofit organizations in Latin America and the Caribbean with recent college graduates to serve as Fellows, improving the quality of life and enhancing socioeconomic opportunities in the region.
 Through this partnership, organizations benefit greatly from the talents, knowledge and ingenuity that our Fellows bring to each position.
 In turn, Fellows hone leadership and professional skills with the hope that they come to constitute a globalized citizenship dedicated to a participatory and inclusive civil society.
-PiLA is a 501(c)(3) organization with offices on the Princeton University campus.
-PiLA has an annual operating budget of $340,000.
+PiLA is a 501(c)(3) nonprofit organization and an affiliate of Princeton University with an office on the Princeton University campus.

-POSITION: PiLA seeks up to three interns to enhance our program and its services in the following areas: Communications, Documentation, and Development.
+PiLA seeks up to three interns to enhance our program and its services in the following areas: Communications, Documentation, and Development.
 Interns are hired on a semester-by-semester basis.
 Internships are unpaid, but provide the intern with a valuable professional development opportunity.
-The weekly time commitment is 10-15 hours/ week, to include a one-hour biweekly check-in with the Program Officer and all interns.
-The internship will take place in the PiLA office space on Princeton University campus, with some limited telecommuting possibilities.
+The weekly time commitment is 10-15 hours/week, to include a one-hour biweekly check-in with the Program Officer and all interns.

 - Current college student or college graduate with an interest and experience in international relations, international development, nonprofit management, Latin American Studies, or other similar field related to our work and the work of our partners.

 - High level of proficiency in Spanish and/ or Portuguese is preferred for all three positions, but is essential for the Documentation intern.